NRynkowska/Data-Bases/Hotel-DB-Polish/README.md

 Welcome to the Hotel Database Project repository!
 This repository contains a comprehensive SQL database designed for managing a hotel's operations.
 The entire database schema was meticulously crafted using Power Designer and is compatible with Sybase SQL Anywhere 12.

-More informations under DB model.
+More information under DB model.

 ![Model](model.png)